thanigai-cs/Policies/AWS/config/custom/README.md

 CoreStack Classification & Sub Classification of Config Rules

-CLASSIFICATION	SUB CLASSIFICATIONS
-Security	When the classification is mentioned as Security, then sub_classification must be one of the following
+Security - When the classification is mentioned as Security, then sub_classification must be one of the following
 	• Access
 	• Data
 	• Network
 	• Host
 	• Application
 	• End Point protection
 	• Logging
 	• Monitoring
-Cost	When the classification is mentioned as “Cost”, then sub_classification must be one of the following
+Cost - When the classification is mentioned as “Cost”, then sub_classification must be one of the following
 	• Utilization
-Operation	When the classification is mentioned as “Operation”, then sub_classification must be one of the following
+Operation - When the classification is mentioned as “Operation”, then sub_classification must be one of the following
 	• Performance
 	• Availability
 	• Standards

 Sample csmetadata.json